 Remove excessGet rid of any excess from the garment with a spoon before rinsing the item inside out under warm, running water.

-Preparing for washGently wring out excess water from the garments.
+Preparing to washGently wring out excess water from the garments.

 LoadAdd your tempera paint stained garments to the washing machine’s drum along with similar items.